 - Reduce the heat to medium.
 Add the garlic to the skillet and brown for 30 seconds.
 Stir in the chicken broth, scraping up the brown bits from the bottom, and allow the liquid to simmer and reduce by half.
 Whisk in the heavy cream, bring the sauce to a simmer, then return the chicken to the skillet.1 teaspoon minced garlic, ¾ cup low-sodium chicken broth, ¼ cup heavy cream

-- Sprinkle the chicken with the cheese, cover the skillet, and simmer for 3-5 minutes, or until the cheese is melted and the chicken reaches an internal temperature of 165°F.1½ cups freshly shredded colby jack cheese
+- Sprinkle the chicken with the cheese, cover the skillet, and simmer for 3-5 minutes, or until the cheese is melted and the chicken reaches an internal temperature of 165°F.1½ cups shredded colby jack cheese

-- Serve over your favorite side, topped with cooked bacon and green onions.Chopped green onions
+- Serve over your favorite side, topped with cooked bacon and green onions.chopped green onions

 Notes